-As the workplace becomes increasingly digital, new ways of communication and collaboration are emerging every day.
+As the workplace becomes increasingly digital due to the current state of this pandemic, new ways of communication and collaboration are emerging every day.
 Let’s learn about what exactly is a digital workplace and why it really matters.
 Read on…

 What is a digital workplace?

 A digital workplace is a broad term.
 As the phrase has grown in popularity over the last decade, so are the interpretations of its definition.

 A digital workplace can be defined as a virtual space where employees carry out their work in today’s day and age.

 It’s an always-connected work environment that provides instant access to every resource employees need to get work done from anywhere.

 According to Deloitte, “The digital workplace encompasses all the technologies people use to get work done in today’s workplace–both the ones in operation and the ones yet to be implemented.
 It ranges from your HR applications and core business applications to e-mail, instant messaging and enterprise social media tools and virtual meeting tools.”

 Digital workplaces aim to improve communication, collaboration, content management, document management and information flow across the organization and lead to increased productivity and employee efficiency.